-\textbf{2.
-Threat Hunting: } Automating the process of attack pattern extraction can aid in threat hunting and protection against APT campaigns.
+Automating the process of attack pattern extraction can assist in threat hunting and protection against APT campaigns.
 Correlating attack patterns extracted from CTI with kernel logs can pinpoint an attacker's activities.
-However, the same APT campaign may manifest in different forms in different settings due to differences in OS, targeted applications, variations of the threat, and so on.
-As a result, relying on IoCs for exact threat hunting is unreliable since attackers can modify them to evade detection \cite{landauer2019framework}.
-We illustrate this with some sample logs from the DARPA Transparent Computing Engagement 3 dataset in Figure \ref{fig:flog-image}.
-These logs are collected from an attack on a FreeBSD server by exploiting an Nginx backdoor vulnerability.
-These logs represent the attack pattern T1222-- File and Directory Permissions Modification which was used as a precursor for creating a new elevated process (attack pattern T1548).
-The accompanying description provided in the ground truth report was \textit{ability to create a new elevated process} and the interactions were of the form $F1>elevate /tmp/XIM$.
+However, the same APT campaign may manifest differently in different settings due to differences in OS, targeted applications, and threat variations.
+As a result, relying on IoCs for precise threat hunting is unreliable since attackers can modify them to evade detection \cite{landauer2019framework}.
+We illustrate this with sample logs from the DARPA Transparent Computing Engagement 3 dataset in Figure \ref{fig:flog-image}.
+The logs collected in the figure display an attack on a FreeBSD server that exploits an Nginx backdoor vulnerability.
+These logs exemplify the attack pattern T1222-- File and Directory Permissions Modification which was used as a precursor to creating a new elevated process (attack pattern T1548).
+The accompanying ground truth CTI description refers to the \textit{ability to create a new elevated process}, with the interactions as $F1>elevate /tmp/XIM$.
 As we can see, there are variations in the logs due to the process ID, process name, and the file that is being modified.